[Supervised by a doctor] How to improve fatty liver?

 Drinking alcohol in moderation is not a problem, but people diagnosed with alcoholic fatty liver disease should abstain from alcohol

-● Beer: 1 medium-sized bottle
+● Beer: 1 medium bottle

-● Wine: 2 glasses
+(approx. 180ml) ● Wine: 2 glasses

-● Whiskey...2 single shots
+● Whiskey: 2 single shots

 3-3.
 A diet that includes adequate amounts of protein and catechins is also effective

-● 80g fish (1 piece)
+● 80g fish (one piece)

-● 40-80g of meat (lean meat)
+● 40-80g meat (lean cuts)

-● 1/3 block of tofu
+● 1/3 block tofu

-200g milk
+● 200g milk

 Additionally, catechins contained in green tea are also effective against fatty liver